bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

 ## Configure logout behaviour

-#### Bonita BPM Portal
+#### Bonita Portal

-When your Bonita BPM platform is configured to manage authentication over SAML, when users log out of Bonita BPM Portal, they do not log out of the SAML Identity Provider (IdP).
+When your Bonita platform is configured to manage authentication over SAML, when users log out of Bonita Portal, they do not log out of the SAML Identity Provider (IdP).
 Therefore they are not logged out of all applications that are using the IdP.
 To avoid this, you can hide the logout option of the portal.
 To do this, set the `logout.link.hidden=true` option in `authenticationManager-config.properties` located in `platform_conf/initial/tenant_template_portal`